frussif/frupre/README.md

 The FOG display can be turned off, the colours will still represent the FOG.

 For the scroll info: Steps 1-2 are green, 3-4 yellow, 5 and up red.

----
-Settings are automatically saved whenever an option is changed.

 ## 🕹️ HUD Layout
 FOG 1-2 for the FOG/Speed/Stats are green, 3 is yellow, 4 and up red.